noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Original Experiment

 ##### Changes to methodology
 The original experiment aimed to quantify the $\Delta H$ value when varying amounts of $MgCO_3$ were added to 50ml of 2 MOL $HCL$.
 The largest modification was the quality of equipment used to measure $\Delta H$.
 The original experiment used a calorimeter made from Styrofoam cups and a plastic petri-dish.
-The amount of $MgCO_3$ added was limited to 3.5 grams to prevent
+The amount of $MgCO_3$ added was limited to 3.5 grams to prevent the $HCL$ from becoming the limiting reactant.

 ##### Justification
 The results of the original experiment fell short of It was hypothesized that the calorimeter used did not sufficiently insulate the reaction mixture, which lead to loss of heat over the course of the experiment and an overall lower $\Delta H$ value than what was predicted.

 Additionally, the amount of $MgCl_3$ was varied across multiple trials.
 The aim of this was to find the relationship between the amount added and the $\Delta H$ value more accurately.

 ![[Pasted image 20240808195927.png]]